 About Newsy Pooloozi: An Educational Podcast for Kids

 I’m Leela’s mom, the sound effects finder and the big-story-explainer.
 Sometimes I’m also known as Lyndee Prickitt.
-When I’m not sourcing fart noises for our kids podcast, I’m reporting on current affairs in New Delhi and writing a novel.
+When I’m not sourcing fart noises for our kids news podcast, I’m reporting on current affairs in New Delhi and writing a novel.
 Though I’m Texan, I started my career in radio with the BBC in the middle of England and then moved on to TV with Reuters in London, Singapore, Mumbai and then New Delhi.
 I also created an award-winning digital short story, breaking ground in immersive storytelling.
 These days I mostly edit papers for think tanks and write for Monocle, the world affairs and lifestyle magazine.
-When I’m not recording Leela under the bed!
+When I’m not recording Leela under the bed for our news podcast!